One Elephant, Deux Éléphants

 One Elephant, Deux Éléphants is the first album by popular children's entertainers Sharon, Lois & Bram, originally released in 1978.
 Throughout their career, the album has been re-released many times under various titles.
 The song "One Elephant, Deux Éléphants" became the opening theme to their popular children's television show, The Elephant Show, which ran for five seasons.
 This was also the first time that Sharon, Lois, and Bram covered "Skinnamarink", which became the group's signature song and was performed at the end of every episode of The Elephant Show and Skinnamarink TV.

 Background and production

 The group had a combined 40 years of performing for children, before their first recording.

-The album was recorded in a studio in Kensington Market, Toronto, Ontario.
+The album was recorded at the studio Kensington Sound in Kensington Market, Toronto, Ontario.

 The first issue of the record, out in the autumn of 1978, included an activity book with lyrics, as well as suggested games, actions, and activities.
 The group loaned $1000 from 20 friends, allowing them to press the initial 5000 copies of the album.

 Genres

 The album was noted for its variety.
-Canadian Press newswire service noted that it included "everything from an Iroquois lullaby to a Bach gavrotte."
+Canadian Press newswire service noted that it included "everything from an Iroquois lullaby to a Bach gavotte."
 Sharon Hampson told the agency that "adults mean well, but they often underestimate what children can understand and enjoy so they feed them feeble music."

 Songs on the album include children's voices, as well, recorded live on playgrounds.